natcap/invest.users-guide/source/coastal_protection.rst

 **Profile Modification**

 In this section, users can superimpose three linear (monotonic) segments onto there topo/bathy profile.
-To add a monotonic profile, the run value “R” (slope=1/R) as well as the cross-shore locations between which this monotonic slope will apply.
+To add a monotonic profile, the run value “R” (slope=1/R) as well as the cross-shore locations between which this monotonic slope will apply are required.
 For a flat profile, you can either enter 0 or a very large number.
 The convention used is that the beginning point of the transect is seaward of the end point.
 Also, the origin of the X-axis is at the shoreline, with positive X pointing offshore, and negative X pointing landward of the shoreline.
 In the screenshot shown below, the user wishes to place a slope of 1/600 from the shoreline to 5 km (5000 m) onshore.

 .. figure 12